ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      Has no configuration.
 Most common case in production.
 Must pass all components
      IDP: Any

-  -- dev:test/functor
+  -- dev:test/df
+     Has basic NCSA QDL.
+This is for testing device flow on CILogon.
+Execute df
+     in the CLC and follow the instructions.
+Once you've done that you should be able to do access, refresh, exchange ahd user_info as per usual.
+Do them to check -- dev:test/functor
      Critical regression test.
      Has the original NCSA functor configuration on it.
 Many installs use this.